For Residents of Jordan: Fulbright Foreign Student Program (FFSP) | A Cultural Exchange in the U.S.!

 - Special Conditions for MBA Programs: Applicants for an MBA degree must have 3 to 5 years of work experience.

-- Preference for First-Time Visitors to the U.S.: Priority is given to applicants who have not previously studied or lived in the United States.
+- Fulbright Program opportunities are available to qualified individuals, with preference for applicants who have not previously studied or lived in the United States.

 Ineligible Applicants

-- U.S. citizens or permanent residents (Green Card holders).
+- Dual US/Jordanian citizens or permanent residents (Green Card holders).

 - Individuals who have resided in the U.S. for 5 consecutive years or more within the last 6 years.